 - A/D: This field indicates whether to activate or deactivate indicated SP SRS resource set.
 The field is set to 1 to indicate activation, otherwise it indicates deactivation;

-Editor's note: FFS if Upon reception of a MAC CE to activate an SP SRS resource set for antenna switching, the UE considers any previously activated SP SRS resource set for antenna switching as deactivated.

 - SRS Resource Set's Cell ID: This field indicates the identity of the Serving Cell, which contains activated/deactivated SP SRS Resource Set.
 If the C field is set to 0, this field also indicates the identity of the Serving Cell which contains all resources indicated by the Resource IDi fields.
 The length of the field is 5 bits;

 - SRS Resource Set's BWP ID: This field indicates a UL BWP as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9], which contains activated/deactivated SP SRS Resource Set.
 If the C field is set to 0, this field also indicates the identity of the BWP which contains all resources indicated by the Resource IDi fields.
 The length of the field is 2 bits;